its-deema/Guessing-game-Python/README.md

 # Guessing Game in Python

-Me and @byReema designed this guessing game to help high school students grasp the basics of Python programming.
+I designed this guessing game to help high school students grasp the basics of Python programming.
 It's part of our 'Code Your Dreams' course, where students learn programming fundamentals in a fun and interactive way.

 ## Instructions